 This is an OCR’d document of an article written in 1922 by William F. Ogburn and Dorothy Thomas of Columbia University.
 It may contain spelling and other grammatical errors caused by OCR software..The origins of this article can be found at: http://archive.org/stream/jstor-2142320/2142320_djvu.txt

-The point of this article is to illustrate a component of the foundation of CORE Resonance Systems.
-I was long ago taught that everything that is known or ever will be known is already known in the Universe.
-It is simply a matter of time before we become “receptive” or receivers to these ideas.
-Sometimes inventors and researchers and their ideas, well ahead of the curve, are not well accepted.
-Maybe later, a number of inventors or researchers “discover” the same thing at the same time “later.”
-This is what the below article is about.
+The point of this article is to illustrate an important idea as it relates to the foundation of CORE Resonance and CORE Resonance Colonies™.
+I was long ago taught through dousing and radionics that everything that is known or ever will be known is already known in the Universe.
+It is simply a matter of time before we become receptive or “receivers” to these ideas.
+As we advance as a species, as we look for new solutions, they become available.

-I was taught that by asking the right questions through the sciences of kinesiology and/or dowsing, one could get accurate answers to just about anything far beyond the collective of common thinking.
-In a careful reading of this article it becomes apparent that humanity is a receiver; that we receive what we would suppose we invent and discover.
-[Thoughts are similar but that is a different article]
+I was taught that by asking the right questions through the sciences of kinesiology and/or dowsing, that one can get accurate answers to just about anything — far beyond the collective base of knowledge.
+In a careful reading of this article it becomes apparent that humanity is a receiver; that we “receive” what we would suppose we invent and discover on our own through brain power, happenstance and luck. [reference a corollary article titled The Power of Thought]

 Wishing you well